 Answer: b) Blood flow velocity

-Description: Spectral Doppler displays the velocity of blood flow over time, typically represented as a graph showing velocity on the y-axis and time on the x-axis.
+Description: Spectral Doppler displays the velocity of blood flow over time, typically represented as a graph showing velocity on the y-axis and time on the x-axis. - Which of the following factors affects the speed of sound in tissues?

 a) Temperature